EnableX/voice-api-inbound/README.md

 - Set to run the service on http / https (false / true)
   - `export LISTEN_SSL=`

+Windows
+  - Make a file with name ".env" in root directory .
+And copy content of .env.example in .env file .
+Then set the environment variables manually in .env file.
+And below are the environment variables.
+  - `ENABLEX_APP_ID`, `ENABLEX_APP_KEY` , `SERVICE_PORT` , `USE_PUBLIC_WEBHOOK` , `PUBLIC_WEBHOOK_HOST` ,`USE_NGROK_TUNNEL` ,`LISTEN_SSL`
+  Their explanation is given in Linux/Mac section (Upper section).

 ## SSL Certificate (Self Signed or Registered).
 It is required configuration if USE_PUBLIC_WEBHOOK is set to true or LISTEN_SSL is set to true.

+Mac/Linux

   - Make a directory called certs on the root of the project
     - `mkdir certs`
   - Change to certs directory
     - `cd certs`
   - Create and Install certificates
-    - `openssl req -nodes -new -x509   -keyout example.key -out example.crt   -days 365   -subj '/CN=example.com/O=My Company Name LTD./C=US'; cat example.crt > example.ca-bundle`
+    - `sudo openssl req -nodes -new -x509   -keyout example.key -out example.crt   -days 365   -subj '/CN=example.com/O=My Company Name LTD./C=US'; cat example.crt > example.ca-bundle`
   - use the certificate .key [self signed or registered]
     - `export CERTIFICATE_SSL_KEY=`
   - use the certificate .crt [self signed or registered]